-HS 317 3 Family Violence Treatment and Prevention
+HS/CJ/PSY 317 3 Family Violence Treatment and Prevention

 From a human services perspective, this course offers an introduction to the dynamics of family violence with an emphasis on treatment and intervention strategies.
-Students will examine types of family violence across the life span, identification and reporting procedures, controversial issues of relevance to the field of family violence, child abuse & neglect, the impact of substance abuse/misuse on family functioning and violent patterns of behavior, sexual offenses and offenders, and current and innovative approaches to treatment and prevention.
+Students will examine types of family violence across the life span, identification and reporting procedures, controversial issues of relevance to the field of family violence, child abuse & neglect, the impact of substance abuse/misuse on family functioning and violent patterns of behavior, sexual offenses and offenders. and current and innovative approaches to treatment and prevention.
 Prerequisite: Upper division status or permission of department.
-Cross listed with CJ and PSY 317

-HS 320 3 Loss, Grief and Dying
+HS/PSY/S0 320 3 Loss, Grief and Dying

 This multi-disciplinary course is developed to sensitize students to the issues of loss, grief, and dying that are part of every individual's life experience.
 Students will explore their own relationship with death and various loss-related experiences and explore the ways in which societal attitudes influence how and when we die and how we live as we deal with the knowledge of death and loss.
 Subject matter will encompass a blend of psychological, socio-cultural and historical perspectives on death.

-Topics will include issues of loss related to relationships, social role change, and life-span development, as well as detailed discussions of topics surrounding death, dying, and loss experiences.
+Topics will include issues of loss related to relationships. social role change, and life-span development, as well as detailed discussions of topics surrounding death, dying, and loss experiences.
 Both the roles of the interpersonal self and the professional self in working with those encountering death and grief/loss will be explored.

-Prerequisite: 30 credit hours.
-Cross listed with CJ and PSY 320
+HS/PSY 330 3

-HS 330 3 Violent Children: Prevention/ Treatment
+Violent Children: Prevention/

+Treatment

 This course offers an in depth analysis of the dynamics of violence perpetrated by young children & adolescents with an emphasis on treatment and intervention strategies.
 Students will examine various forms of violence within the context of the family, school, and community including intra-familial violence, sexual violence by children, aggressive behavior, violence in school settings, and violence perpetrated within the community.
 This course will offer students the opportunity to explore individual, family and community dynamics that contribute to the manifestation of violent behaviors with an emphasis on current and innovative approaches to treatment and prevention.
 Students will further explore the relationship between diagnosis and the selection of appropriate treatment interventions.

-Prerequisite: upper level status. permission of department Cross listed with PSY 330 and personal autonomy; students will explore how these decisions are often being made in the context of contradictory cultural values.
-Another focus of the course is the shift from viewing marriage as an institution to viewing it as a relationship in which the partners expect to find companionship and intimacy.
-Prerequisite: 30 credit hours.
-Cross listed with PSY and SO 332
+Prerequisite: upper level status, permission of department